dbanetto/uni/assign2/report.md

 The New Zealand Transport Agency (NZTA) has a long term project to improve the state highway 1 (SH1) from Wellington Airport to Levin called the Wellington Northern Corridor (WNC) [@northern_corridor].
-As a part of this project there are multiple sub-projects to improve sections of the Wellington region's SH1 roads and in total is budgeted for \$2.5 billion [@treasury_exp_2016].
+There are multiple sub-projects within this projectg which intend to improve sections of Wellington region's SH1 roads, the total budget for the entire project is \$2.5 billion [@treasury_exp_2016].

-One of these projects is to improve Airport to Mt.
-Victoria project which included expanding or constructing a second tunnel through Mt.
-Victoria to increases the lanes from two to four[@northern_corridor].
+One of these projects was to improve Airport to Mt.
+Victoria which included expanding or constructing a second tunnel through Mt.
+Victoria to improve the traffic flow [@northern_corridor].
-A consequence of this is that they will need to also upgrade the roads leadings to and from the tunnel(s) via Kilbirnie and the Basin Reserve [@mt_vic_tunnel_2017].
+In addition to this is that they will need to also upgrade the roads leadings to and from the tunnel(s) via Kilbirnie and the Basin Reserve [@mt_vic_tunnel_2017].

-The NZTA initially put forward 6 options to improve the Basin Reserve's access to Mt.
-Victoria Tunnel [@basin_options_report] in 2011.
-From these options that included flyover, tunnels and changing the road layout around the Basin Reserve [@basin_options_report].
+In 2011 NZTA initially put forward six options to improve the Basin Reserve's access to Mt.
+Victoria Tunnel [@basin_options_report].
+From these options there were three distinct methods to solve the engineering problem.
+These were to constructing  a flyover, tunnel or changing the road layout [@basin_options_report] so that the traffic coming out of Mt.
+Victoria Tunnel leads straight to tunnel under the War Memorial Park.
+Each of these themes had two variations, keeping the new construction close to the Basin Reserve or positioning further away.
 Each option was compared on how well they met the four objectives of the
 project: